Hernias:

 Because of this possibility, even though not common, we recommend surgical repair of the hernia if it's large.

 2. Umbilical hernias can be passed on genetically.
-Because of this, we recommend spaying and neutering of these pups to prevent the problem in future generations.
+Because of this, we recommend spaying and neutering of these pups to prevent the problem being passed on to future generations.

 Note: we often fix the hernia at the same time as we spay or neuter.